inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2015-07-14-how-to-prove-it-introduction.markdown

 ---
 layout: blog
 title:  "How To Prove It - Introduction"
+description: "Inchmeal - Velleman's How to Prove It Solutions"
 tags: mathematics howToProveIt
 sitemap:
     priority: 0.8
 ---

-I have started reading a book - [How to Prove it][howToProveIt].
+I have started reading a book - [How to Prove it][howToProveIt] (author: Daniel J. Velleman).
 I shall be posting its solutions from this post onwards, each titled with corresponding chapter.
 This post contains solutions for the introduction section of the book.
 <!--more-->